mbcrump/mbcrump-blog/_posts/2018-02-05-azure-tips-and-tricks91.md

 ## Implementing Azure Search with SQL Server and ASP.NET MVC

-Welcome to a new series, in this series I'll cover Azure Search, SQL Server and putting it all together in a ASP.NET MVC web app.
-I'll be adding the post to this series below as I go:
+In this series I'll cover Azure Search, SQL Server and putting it all together in a ASP.NET MVC web app.
+The complete list can be found below:

 * [Part 1](http://www.michaelcrump.net/azure-tips-and-tricks90/)
 * [This post - Part 2](http://www.michaelcrump.net/azure-tips-and-tricks91/)